tlslib.tlslib

 8from enum import Enum, IntEnum

-9from typing import Generic, Protocol, TypeVar
+9from typing import Protocol, TypeVar

 10